hai-vr/documentation/docs/research/other/collision-effects.md

 In order to do this project, I ended up having a bunch of lookup tables which are baked in Edit mode:
 - When a bullet hits a collider, the decals needs to stick to the visual representation of that collider, even if it's a moving object.
   - Moving objects are not necessarily object-synced.
-For instance, doors are networked, but the rigidbody of the door is not itself a networked object, so **even some non-networked objects need to have a way to identify them**.
+For instance, the logic behind doors use networking, but the rigidbody of the door is not itself a networked object, so **even some non-networked objects need to have a way to identify them**.
+- If an object can be damaged, then we need to identify this object for transmission of damage packets, so that damage effects can be applied back on every client.
 - Therefore, I associated a numerical identifier to every object that may need one, creating a parallel Network ID of some sorts.
-- If an object can be damaged, then we need to identify this object for transmission of damage packets, so that damage effects can be applied back on every client.
+  A single behaviour centralizes all those identifiers, so that prefabs and objects that are routinely copied don't need to carry this information.
+- Those identifiers are updated using a script in Edit mode, which also happens to be the same script that handles dependency injection in Edit mode.
 - When a collider is hit for any reason, we need to produce a sound effect, so each collider is associated with a collision sound effect identifier based on either its Physics Material or the materials of the renderer; or multiple ones if there are sub-meshes, so the triangle index lookup table is part of that too.